-This paper is divided into six main sections.
 Following this introduction, the next section briefly sketches the CAADP process with particular focus on its underlying philosophy and expectations for the agricultural sector in Africa.
-The third section summaries the CAADP process experiences in Malawi highlighting the progress made by early 2012.
+The third section summaries the CAADP process experiences in Malawi, highlighting the progress made by early 2012.
 The fourth section briefly outlines the political and economic context in which the CAADP process proceeded since it would provide useful insights about how it unfolded the way it did.
-The justification for examining the political and economic context is that it might help illuminate the underlying incentives that either promoted or blocked positive action in as far as the CAADP process is concerned.
+The justification for examining the political and economic context is that it might help illuminate the underlying incentives that either promoted or blocked positive action so far as the CAADP process is concerned.
 The fifth section is divided into two major parts.
 The first part focuses on stakeholders' experiences in engaging with the CAADP process.
 The primary goal is to assess the extent to which the specificities of the Malawi context have influenced the shape, form and nature of the CAADP process.
-The second part assesses the value addition, if any, of the CAADP process to the agricultural policy making in the country.
+The second part assesses the value addition, if any, of the CAADP process to agricultural policymaking in the country.
 The question is: has the CAADP process brought about any significant differences in policy and practice in the agricultural sector?
-This question is critical because the CAADP process does not simply seek to enhance Africa's agricultural productivity but also spearhead reform of attitudes, institutions and policy making (NEPAD, 2011).
+This question is critical because the CAADP process does not simply seek to enhance Africa's agricultural productivity but also spearhead reform of attitudes, institutions and policymaking (NEPAD 2011).
 The sixth and final section offers some concluding remarks.